-Like NSDI 2019, we are offering two submission deadlines, and we are providing the possibility of getting one-shot-revision decisions in lieu of rejection.
-To see a detailed explanation of the expected benefits from these changes, see "Additional Information about Multiple Deadlines Process" at www.usenix.org/conference/nsdi20/additional-info.
+Like the last three NSDI editions, we are offering two submission deadlines, and we are providing the possibility of getting one-shot-revision decisions in lieu of rejection.
+To see a detailed explanation of the expected benefits from these changes, see "Additional Information about Multiple Deadlines Process" at www.usenix.org/conference/nsdi22/additional-info.